 The Office of Human Resources will provide active Pillar Society members with a copy of all eligible nomination forms, and include a ballot form.
 Members will be instructed to mail ballots back to Human Resources.

-The Office of Human Resources will determine the results, selecting no more than two recipients from each major New Jersey campus and the Vancouver Campus, and communicate accordingly with the Office of the President, the Campus Executives, and Office of Communications.
+The Office of Human Resources will determine the results, selecting no more than one recipient from each major New Jersey campus and the Vancouver Campus, and communicate accordingly with the Office of the President, University Operations, and Communications.

 Announcements and Awarding of Pillar Awards